-Well, how’s this for a resume-builder?
-A lefthanded pitcher who, in his second year in the major leagues, pitched 8 1⁄3 shutout innings on the road in Game 5 of a tied World Series.
-That pitcher’s team went on to a 1-0 win for a 3-2 series lead and eventually won that series in six games.
+Well, how’s this for a resume builder?
+A lefthanded pitcher who, in his second year in the big leagues, pitched 8 1/3 shutout innings on the road in Game 5 of a tied World Series.
+That pitcher’s team went on to a 1-0 victory to take a 3-2 series lead and eventually won that series in six games.

 But Pettitte came up big at the biggest time, and not for the last time.
 He earned the respect of his teammates and Yankees fans as a big-game pitcher, which is one of the reasons he retired with five World Series rings in pinstripes.

-Smoltz, now an MLB commentator on Fox, said earlier this month that he has had to relive that game every time he sees Pettitte.
+Smoltz, who is now an MLB commentator on FOX, said earlier this month that he has had to relive that game every time he sees Pettitte.

 Pettitte enters his first year on the ballot as a borderline candidate based on his stats.
 In 18 seasons with the Yankees and Astros, he went 256-153 with a 3.85 ERA.
 He was the 2001 ALCS MVP, made three All-Star teams and finished in the top six in Cy Young Award voting five times, including a second-place showing in 1996, when he won 21 games for the Yankees.

 Unfortunately for Pettitte’s chances, he is going to get attention for the wrong reasons.
-He admitted in 2007 that he used HGH in 2002.
-Pettitte was named in the Mitchell Report in 2007 and immediately apologized for what he said was “an error in judgment” in using HGH in an attempt to come back from an elbow injury.
+Pettitte admitted in 2007 that he used HGH in 2002.
+Pettitte was named in the Mitchell Report in 2007, and he immediately apologized for what he said was “an error in judgment” in using HGH in an attempt to come back from an elbow injury.

 Smoltz, who was inducted on his first ballot in 2015 with 82.9 percent of the vote, said he knows voters have a tough call when it comes to Pettitte.

-Morris was elected to the Hall in the Class of 2018 by the Modern Era Committee after not making it in 15 years on the Baseball Writers’ Association of America ballot.
-Mussina is a strong candidate on this year’s ballot; Sabathia and Colon will be considered for the first time five years after they retire.
-Wells was on the ballot in 2013 but received only 0.9 percent of the vote.
+Morris was elected to the Hall for the Class of 2018 by the Modern Era Committee after not making it in 15 years on the Baseball Writers Association of America ballot.
+Mussina is a strong candidate on this year’s ballot while Sabathia and Colon will be considered for the first time five years after they retire.
+Wells was on the ballot in 2013, but received just 0.9 percent of the vote.